Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/arrayqueue-analysis.md

 What are the time and space complexities of...

-Enqueueing and then cancelling n elements?
+Enqueueing and then canceling n elements?

 <div class="fragment">
 <p>`O(n)` time (as expected)</p>